TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-07_step_name_consistency_implementation_plan.md

 3. **Comprehensive Testing**: Test all pipeline building scenarios
 4. **Code Review**: Thorough review of all changes before deployment

-## Success Criteria
+## Success Criteria - ALL ACHIEVED ✅

-1. **Single Source of Truth**: All step names defined in one central location
+1. ✅ **Single Source of Truth**: All step names defined in one central location
-2. **Zero Inconsistencies**: No mismatched step names across components
+2. ✅ **Zero Inconsistencies**: No mismatched step names across components
-3. **Easy Maintenance**: Adding new steps requires only one registry entry
+3. ✅ **Easy Maintenance**: Adding new steps requires only one registry entry
-4. **No Regressions**: All existing functionality continues to work
+4. ✅ **No Regressions**: All existing functionality continues to work
-5. **Improved Developer Experience**: Clear, consistent step naming conventions
+5. ✅ **Improved Developer Experience**: Clear, consistent step naming conventions

 ## Dependencies